starzel/Products.AROfficeTransforms/README.txt

 * PDF to html
 * Zip to Text

-This product is copywrite atReal 2006-2009 and distributed under GPL licence (see docs/LICENCE.txt).

 It is currently in production on GNU/Linux servers and needs the following binaries :